-The African serval is a wild species of cat native to the African continent.
+The serval (Leptailurus serval) is a wild species of cat native to the African continent.
 Servals and other species of wild cats were kept as pets by humans in Egypt thousands of years ago, and they were also kept to keep the rodent populations from consuming grain stores.
 Ancient Egyptians considered all cats sacred animals, and killing a cat was a crime punishable by death!

 With a wide-ranging geographic distribution and general habitat and food requirements, servals are not considered threatened or endangered as a species.
 However, as with all wild animals, increasing human populations are steadily encroaching on and decreasing available habitat.